The Joke (novel): Publication and translations

 The manuscript was completed in 1965 in Prague, but complaints from censors delayed its publication in Czechoslovakia until 1967.
 It was then banned in 1968 when the Soviet Union invaded and crushed the Prague Spring.
 After some years of pushing for reform, Kundera fled to Paris in 1975, and his Czech citizenship was revoked.

 The first English translation was published in London in 1969.
 Kundera was dismayed to realize it was heavily modified and abridged, with a different number of parts; unable to leave the country, he complained in a letter to the Times Literary Supplement.
 A second English translation was published in New York soon after, which respected the sequence of parts but still shortened many.
 Kundera's complaints resulted in an unabridged third translation in 1970, but he remained unhappy with the style.
 After Michael Henry Heim translated Kundera's The Book of Laughter and Forgetting, he was enlisted for a fourth English translation, published in 1982, which Kundera referred to as "the first valid and authentic version."
-But he had not read the translation carefully; when his editor Aaron Asher suggested republishing The Joke, they collaborated on a methodical word-by-word revision, resulting in the publication of a fifth, "definitive," English translation in 1992.
+But he had not read the translation carefully; when his editor Aaron Asher suggested republishing The Joke, they collaborated on a methodical word-by-word revision, resulting in the publication of a fifth and final English translation in 1992.

 Legacy

 John Updike called The Joke "a thoughtful, intricate, ambivalent novel… It is an impressive work, if not altogether great yet with the reach of greatness in it."
 Louis Aragon called it "one of the greatest novels of the century."
+Philip Roth called it "[a] direct and realistic book, openly reflective about the issues it raises—proceeding by means of philosophical thoughtfulness and accurate observation of a fairly broad spectrum of 'politicized' citizens, it is something like a cross between Dos Passos and Camus".
+Regarding how Kundera was persecuted for its publication much like his protagonist was persecuted for a joke, Roth said, "that he has received from reality such verification of what was, after all, only a literary invention, must furnish some consolation to a writer so attuned to harsh irony".

 In 1968, The Joke was adapted into a film by Czech New Wave director Jaromil Jireš.
 Released in February 1969, some six months after the August 1968 Warsaw Pact invasion that ended the Prague Spring, the film was initially successful in theaters before it was pulled from distribution and banned for the next 20 years.

 The novel was referenced in The Fall's song "The Joke" on the album Cerebral Caustic.
 The song's refrain is, "The Joke!
 Five years in a PC camp – The Joke!", linking humourless Eastern Bloc authoritarianism to political correctness.